wp-plugins/zotpress/readme.txt

 * Let visitors download your publications
 * And more!

-Tested in Firefox 5, Safari 5, IE7 and IE8.
+Tested in Firefox 5, Safari 5, Chrome 12, IE7 and IE8.

 = Requirements =
-jQuery included in your theme, cUrl [preferably] or file_get_contents enabled on your server.
+jQuery included in your theme, and cUrl [preferably] or file_get_contents enabled on your server.
 Optional, but recommended: OAuth enabled on your server.

 == Installation ==